This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Cliffside Ledges

-- Natural drainage prevents flooding
+- Excellent drainage prevents nest flooding during heavy rains

-- Overhanging rocks block harsh weather
+- Overhanging rock formations provide shelter from harsh weather

-- Limited access points make defense easier
+- Limited access points make defending the nest much easier

 Trees and Bushes